Preparation for the sacrament of Confirmation takes place at St. Michael the Archangel through two different avenues.

 - Be willing to make the commitment to continue the faith journey of the candidate after the Sacrament of Confirmation

-Examples of appropriate sponsors who are mature members of the faith might be older siblings, relatives, close family friends, teachers/staff members from school, etc. If you have any questions about appropriate sponsors, please contact your child’s Theology teacher or email Debra Armstrong at [email protected].
+Examples of appropriate sponsors who are mature members of the faith might be older siblings, relatives, close family friends, teachers/staff members from the school, etc. If you have any questions about appropriate sponsors, please contact your child’s Theology teacher or email Debra Armstrong at [email protected].

-All students will be required to complete 20 hours of community service over the course of their 8th grade year.
+All students will be required to complete 20 hours of community service over the course of their 8th-grade year.
 Teachers will provide more information to students in their Theology classes.